ganrad/aks-aspnet-sqldb-rest/README.md

     $ kubectl get nodes
     #
     ```
-    The cluster can also be configured for automatic scaling.
+    The cluster can also be configured to automatically scale the nodes (VMs).
 You can read more about cluster **auto-scaling** feature in the [AKS documentation](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler).

 2. [Upgrade an AKS cluster](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster)